JioTV-Go/jiotv_go/docs/config.md

 If your proxy does not require authentication, you can omit the `user:pass@` part.

-## Example Configuration (TOML)
+## Example Configurations

-Here is an example TOML configuration file for JioTV Go.
+Below are example configuration file for JioTV Go.
 All fields are optional, and the values shown are the default settings:

+You can also specify the path to the configuration file using the `--config` flag.

+### Example TOML Configuration

 You can save the following configuration in a file named `jiotv_go.toml`.
 JioTV Go will automatically load the configuration from this file if it is present in the same directory as the binary.

-You can also specify the path to the configuration file using the `--config` flag.
+Omit the lines with `#` as they are comments.
+They are only for explanation purposes.

 ```toml
 # Example config file for JioTV Go